nativescript-vue/vue-cli-template/README.md

 # Build, watch for changes and run the application
 tns run <platform> --bundle

+# Build, watch for changes and run the application with
+# HMR enabled (Hot Module Replacement)
+# ---
+# make sure you have the latest nativescript cli installed for this to work
+# npm install -g nativescript@next
+tns run <platform> --bundle --hmr

 # Clean the NativeScript application instance
 tns platform remove <platform>